Dr. Legena Henry, PhD

 Past research students

-Brittney McKenzie trained in Biology at UWI CAave Hill where she completed her undergraduate Biology degree.
-She is committed to reaching sustainable development goals with Microbial Biotechnology, one experiment at a time.
+Brittney McKenzie trained in Biology at UWI Cave Hill where she completed her undergraduate Biology degree.
+She is committed to reaching sustainable development goals with Microbial Biotechnology, one experiment at a time

 Kristen Lynch is trained in Meteorology and Environmental science at UWI, Cave Hill.
 As an individual who is passionate about climate change and its related implications, she hopes to develop a versatile career in the environmental field, particularly in disaster risk reduction and green energy transformation.